 Born and raised in Puerto Rico, Enrique first came to Lowell in 2001 because of his passion for music, which led him to earn a degree in Sound Recording Technology from UMass Lowell.
 His passion for community and social justice lead him to Mill City Grows, first as a member of the farm team and Mobile Market, and more recently as a member of the Community Program.
 In his spare time, Enrique loves to collect records and books and talk about soccer and baseball stats.
 You can reach Enrique at Enrique[at]millcitygrows[dot]org.

 Jessica has worked in non-profit administration and fundraising for over 15 years, with a strong focus on writing and communications.
-A former Board member of Mill City Grows, she is delighted to join the team and help develop more resources for a mission she truly loves.
+Jessica holds a BA in Communications from UMass Amherst and an MA in Media Studies from The New School.
 She loves gardening with her husband Peter, and is particularly proud of her swiss chard.
-She is also the loving mom of Oberyn, a bearded dragon.
+She is also the loving mom of her daughter River, who’s being raised on local veggies.
 You can reach Jessica at Jessica[at]millcitygrows[dot]org.

 Originally from Houston, Texas, Suzzanne’s work experience includes over 20 years at the Boston Museum of Science and 15 years with The Walt Disney Company.
 She worked 8 years at the Cultural Organization of Lowell (COOL) and was a founding member of Mill City Grows’ Board of Directors before joining the MCG team.
 An avid foodie, music hound, and rabid cinephile, Suzz co-founded The Lowell Film Collaborative with her movie-loving husband, Brett.
 You can reach Suzzanne at Suzz[at]millcitygrows[dot]org.